rehanvdm/MicroService/README.md

 Focusing on the person create path:
 ![Alt text](images/MicroService-FocusPath.png?raw=true "Part 1 - Focus path for presentation & blog")

-# Part 2
+# Part 2 - Refactoring a distributed monolith to microservices

-This code is accompanied by this blog post: https://www.rehanvdm.com/serverless/refactoring-a-distributed-monolith-to-microservices/index.html
+The code is accompanied by this blog post: https://www.rehanvdm.com/serverless/refactoring-a-distributed-monolith-to-microservices/index.html
 > This article documents the thought process and steps involved in refactoring a distributed monolith to microservices.
 We are going to remove API GW, use Amazon Event Bridge and implement BASE consistency in the system to truly decouple our microservices.
 >
 The micro services are defined in these repos: